Inwood, Manhattan: Politics

-Politically, Inwood is in New York's 13th congressional district, represented by Democrat Adriano Espaillat as of 2017.
-It is also part of the 31st State Senate District, represented by Democrat Robert Jackson, and the 71st and 72nd State Assembly districts, represented respectively by Democrats Al Taylor and Manny De Los Santos.
-In the City Council, the neighborhood is part of the 10th district, represented by Democrat Carmen De La Rosa.
+Politically, Inwood is in New York's 13th congressional district for the U.S. House of Representatives, represented by Democrat Adriano Espaillat since 2017.
+On the state level, it is in the New York State Senate's 31st district, represented by Democrat Robert Jackson, and the New York State Assembly's 71st and 72nd districts, represented respectively by Democrats Al Taylor and Manny De Los Santos.
+On the city level, it is In the New York City Council's 10th district, represented by Democrat Carmen De La Rosa.

 Post offices and ZIP Codes

 Depending on how its southern boundary is defined, Inwood occupies one or two ZIP Codes.
 The area south of Dyckman Street is in 10040 while the area north of Dyckman Street is in 10034.
 The United States Postal Service operates two post offices near Inwood: the Fort George Station at 4558 Broadway and the Inwood Station at 90 Vermilyea Avenue.
 The Inwood Station, built in 1937 in Colonial Revival style, was listed on the National Register of Historic Places in 1989.